ricardomongza99/nocturne-music/README.md

 1. Install MySQL on your local machine if you haven't already done so.
 2. Open a terminal and log in to MySQL using the command: `mysql -u root -p`.
-3. Create a new database using the command: `CREATE DATABASE nocturne;`.
+3. Create a new database using the command: `CREATE DATABASE nocturne_db;`.
 4. Verify that the database was created using the command: `SHOW DATABASES;`.
-You should see "nocturne" in the list of databases.
+You should see "nocturne_db" in the list of databases.
 5. You can now use the "nocturne" database in your application.